-As identified in the revised AP-27 reclamation plan by JSAI (2011), the condition of the watershed affects the quantity of storm water generated from Upper Cunningham Gulch.
-LAC Minerals (USA), LLC began a watershed thinning project in 2017, and approximately 90 acres were mechanically thinned.
-Figure 4 is a map showing the areas thinned.
-It is likely the measured storm-water diversion in 2019 (Table 1) was partly a result of the thinning project.
+As identified in the revised AP-27 reclamation plan by JSAI (2011), the condition of the watershed affects the quantity of stormwater generated from Upper Cunningham Gulch.
+LAC began a watershed thinning project in 2017, and approximately 90 acres were mechanically thinned.
+Figure 5 is a map showing the areas thinned.
+It is likely the measured stormwater diversion in 2019 (Table 1) was partly a result of the thinning project.

-Forest fires have a major effect on post-fire storm-water runoff.
-Typically, Ponderosa pine forest experience a fire return interval of 2 to 47 years (Fitzgerald, 2005).
+Forest fires have a major effect on post-fire stormwater runoff.
+Typically, Ponderosa pine forests experience a fire return interval of 2 to 47 years (Fitzgerald, 2005).
 The longer the fire return interval or fire suppression, the higher the potential for fire intensity.
 There has not been a fire in Upper Cunningham Gulch watershed for over 40 years.

-Figure 4.
-Aerial photograph showing Upper Cunningham Gulch watershed, watershed sub-regions, and open pit watershed area.
+Figure 5.
+Aerial photograph showing Upper Cunningham Gulch watershed, watershed sub-regions, and Open Pit watershed area.